 In contrast to their clinical counterparts, counseling psychologists tend to work more with healthy patients who have fewer serious psychological problems.
 Their work focuses more on emotional, social and physical issues that arise from typical life stresses or more serious issues associated with school, work or family settings.
 Thus, their work is more client-centric, focusing on wellness and prevention rather than pathology.
 Counseling psychologists might see patients for relationship issues, substance abuse counseling, career advice, difficulty adapting to life changes and other such issues.

 In addition to following humanistic traditions, training for counseling psychologists tends to emphasize multiculturalism and offers a more holistic education.
-Counseling psychologists are often employed at universities, especially in university counseling centers, but also as teachers, supervisors and researchers.
-Many counseling psychologist are also employed in human service settings such as mental health, family services and rehabilitation centers.
+Counseling psychologists are often employed at universities, especially in university counseling centers, but also as teachers, supervisors, and researchers.
+Many counseling psychologists are also employed in human service settings such as mental health centers, family services, and rehabilitation centers.

 No matter where your career interests lie, Alliant’s California School of Professional Psychology can help you on your way.
-We offer Doctorate in Clinical Psychology programs at a large number of campus locations throughout California.
+We offer Doctorate in Clinical Psychology Degree Programs at a number of campus locations throughout California.
 Each program also offers a wide range of concentrations to further specialize your studies and guide your future career.
-To learn more about our Doctorate in Clinical Psychology programs, we encourage you to contact us today!